okjuan/vbook/_posts/2025-09-25-revise-a-sentence.md

 > Here in the coastal cities of the PNW, before October arrives and the sunsets encroach on our afternoons and the last of the summer sunshine peters out, we have the cooling air and warm sunshine of September.

-> Here in the coastal cities of the PNW before October arrives and the sunsets encroach on our afternoons and the familiar grey blanket unrolls over the sky, we have September.
+> Here in the coastal cities of the PNW before October arrives and the sunsets encroach on our afternoons and the familiar gray blanket unrolls over the sky, we have September.
 > It is a brief period of balance, of cool air and warm sunshine, of leafy trees and soft crunchy sidewalks.

-> Here in the coastal cities of the PNW, before October arrives and the sunsets encroach on our afternoons and the familiar grey blanket unrolls over the sky, we have September.
+> Here in the coastal cities of the PNW, before October arrives and the sunsets encroach on our afternoons and the familiar gray blanket unrolls over the sky, we have September.
 > A brief period of balance, of cool air and sunshine, of leafy trees and soft crunchy sidewalks.